WyattGMadden/measles_nn_hpc/README.md

 # Neural networks for endemic measles dynamics: comparative analysis and integration with mechanistic models

-This contains all code used to prodocue results reference in paper.
+This repo contains all code used to prodocue results referenced in paper.

 Run makefile to reproduce all figures and tables.